Mark Pelli: Solo career

-Pelli released two singles titled "You Changed Me" and "Lifetime" which are available for streaming on Spotify.
+Pelli released two singles titled "You Changed Me" in 2018 and "Lifetime" in 2019.

 Collaborations with other artists

 Pelli has collaborated with a number of well-known artists.
 In 2012, he worked with The Messengers to produce the song "Don't Judge Me" for Chris Brown which hit #1 on U.S. Urban chart, #18 on the Hot R&B/Hip-Hop Songs chart and 67 on the Billboard Top 100 chart.
-Pelli co-produced/wrote the song Cut Me Deep for Shakira.
-He co-wrote the song Inner Ninja for the Canadian rapper Classified which hit number 5 in Canada and was 5× Platinum.
-Pelli co-produced/wrote the song Serial Killer for Trey Songz.
-He co wrote/produced and mixed the song Coming Home for Anthony Hamilton.
-He co-produced/wrote the song Fix You for Vita Chambers.
-Pelli has also worked in the studio with Usher, Jennifer Lopez, JoJo and Marsha Ambrosius.
-In 2014, he collaborated with Kiprich to produce and feature on the song "My Own Holiday" In August 2015, he announced a collaboration with artist Major Myjah, to produce the song "Disposable" off Major Myjah's new EP titled "Trouble."
-Most recently Pelli co-wrote, produced and mixed most of Sabrina Claudio's debut EP titled: "Confidently Lost" including: "Too Much Too Late", "I Won't", "Tell Me", "Runnin' Thru Lovers", "Confidently Lost", and the acoustic version of "Tell Me."
+Pelli co-produced/wrote the song "Cut Me Deep" for Shakira.
+He co-wrote the song "Inner Ninja" for the Canadian rapper Classified which hit number 5 in Canada and was 5× Platinum.
+Pelli co-produced/wrote the song "Serial Killer" for Trey Songz.
+He co wrote/produced and mixed the song "Coming Home" for Anthony Hamilton.
+He co-produced/wrote the song "Fix You" for Vita Chambers.
+Pelli has also worked in the studio with Usher, Jennifer Lopez, JoJo, and Marsha Ambrosius.
+In 2014, he collaborated with Kiprich to produce and feature on the song "My Own Holiday".
+In August 2015, he announced a collaboration with artist Major Myjah, to produce the song "Disposable" off Major Myjah's new EP titled Trouble.
+Most recently Pelli co-wrote, produced and mixed most of Sabrina Claudio's debut EP titled: Confidently Lost including: "Too Much Too Late", "I Won't", "Tell Me", "Runnin' Thru Lovers", "Confidently Lost", and the acoustic version of "Tell Me."
 In 2018, Pelli worked with T-Minus to produce J.Cole's song titled "Kevin's Heart."

 Magic!

 Mark Pelli is the guitarist, keyboardist and vocalist for the pop-reggae group Magic!.
 Pelli started the group with frontman Nasri Atweh due to their friendship and unique musical connection in the studio.
 Magic! is a fusion of several different musical styles but is primarily considered a pop-reggae group with a sonic aesthetic similar to The Police.
 In 2013, the group released the song "Rude", which ranked #1 at the Billboard Top 100 chart.
 The group toured with Maroon 5, and in 2015, and are touring in Europe for summer 2015.
-The group won an American Music Award in 2014 for "Rude" as the Best Single of the Year In 2015, they received a Juno Award for Breakthrough Group of The Year.
+The group won an American Music Award in 2014 for "Rude" as the Best Single of the Year.
+In 2015, they received a Juno Award for Breakthrough Group of The Year.